CO2 and Supermarkets

 The next frontier, Callesen said, is using CO2 in transcritical situations where it doesn’t have to be paired with other refrigerants.
 Callesen said, “Components exist and there are now prototypes.”

-Over on the air conditioning side, one HFC was getting special attention when it came to commercial rooftop applications.
+HFCS FOR A/COver on the air conditioning side, one HFC was getting special attention when it came to commercial rooftop applications.
 During the conference, R-410A was promoted as strongly on the commercial side as it has been in residential.

 When it comes to looking beyond HCFC-22 in the 3- to 50-ton rooftop range, several HFCs were considered in regard to efficiency, safety, cost, availability and heat transfer, said Mike Walter, product manager, Commercial Refrigeration Units, Lennox.

 He said R-407C came close to matching R-22 but had a temperature glide “resulting in some system issues.”
 R-134a with high displacement was shown to work well in larger systems, but not in the 3- to 50-ton range, he said.

 So, like their counterparts in residential air conditioning, the commercial sector has zeroed in on R-410A for its good efficiencies as well as comparative ease in recovery and reclamation.
 The fact that the refrigerant is also being used by at least 25 OEMs added to the endorsement, he said.

 He noted those working with the refrigerant have to deal with pressures twice as high, more serious moisture issues than with R-22, and with synthetic rather than mineral oils.
 Technicians will need the right gauges, recovery equipment and leak detection products, he said.

 But the move to R-410A in a/c is a challenge supermarket technicians appear willing to embrace.